skyman529/MOVIEWISHLISTproject/README.md

 ## Description
-App that allows users to Search movies and create a wishlist/future watch list.
+App that allows users to Search movies and create a watchlist.

 Thank you for checking out our project!